 Umbrellas Up: Scattered times of rain expected Friday

-Scattered rain drifted north through the Brazos Valley Thursday afternoon, weakening the further north is crawled away from the coast & the Gulf of Mexico.
-Tonight should generally be a quiet one for us -- although light fog is expected to develop ahead of your morning drive.
-Same cannot be said for West and North Texas where storms are expected to steadily chug east and south.
-Friday’s rain and thunderstorm chance locally will be highly dependent on how storm activity reacts and holds up fro mother parts of the Lone Star State.
-Still, a round of scattered rain and non-severe storms looks possible -- mainly for the Central and South Brazos Valley -- between mid-morning and early afternoon.
-Depending on that morning round, a second batch of activity is possible between 5pm and 10pm -- this time for the northern and central reaches of the area.
-Passing downpours, gusts to 30mph, and lightning will be the concerns for any outdoor activities.
-Expect rainfall totals to be uneven area-wide, but localized 1″ to 2″ of rain are not ruled out.
+Kicking off the month of October on what’s expected to be a soggy note for the better part of the Brazos Valley.
+While a few isolated spots of rain have already managed to develop pre-sunrise, a big complex of rain and storms west of I-35 is expected to bring more scattered/widespread rain and storm activity as early as Friday morning.
+Best to take the rain gear with you as you’re headed out to work / school, and plan on keeping it around through at least the first half of the weekend.

+While not a total washout, we’ll need to keep eyes on a stronger storm/heavier downpour for some pockets of heavy rainfall, frequent lightning, and wind gusts in excess of 30 mph+ as this activity drifts across the area.
+Expect rainfall totals to be uneven area-wide, but localized 1″ to 2″ of rain can’t be ruled out.
+Depending on how the showers and thunderstorms come together through Friday morning, another round of rain is possible by late Friday afternoon and into the evening, but activity is currently looking to be more isolated than what is expected through the first part of the day.
+Still, keep your PinPoint Weather App handy this afternoon, especially as you’re getting ready to head out to any First Friday/Friday football plans later this evening.

 The weather maker responsible for ongoing rain chances into the weekend will be passing north of Texas by Saturday.
 Still, scattered rain and thunderstorms are possible at any point in the day and early evening hours.
-While not a washout, the same applies as Friday -- scattered times of rain and a few healthy storms could slow down or delay outdoor plans and events.
-Sunday brings more sunshine, but the afternoon sky will billow up scattered clouds that could let go of one last chance for spotty showers, This will be a weak front sliding through to drop humidity and bring sunny, pleasant weather to kick off the first week of October.
+While still not a washout, the same applies as Friday -- scattered times of rain and a few healthy storms could slow down or delay outdoor plans and events.
+Sunday brings a lower chance for rain, but can’t rule out a few more showers/storms as a weak front pushes into southeast Texas.
+Drier air filtering in off a north wind behind this boundary looks to drop humidity and bring sunny, pleasant weather to kick off the first full week of October.

-Thursday Night: Mostly cloudy with a 30% chance for rain and storms.
-Areas of fog possible.
-Low: 73.
-Wind: E 0-5 mph.

 Friday: Cloudy with a 70% chance for rain and storms.
 High: 83.
 Wind: SE 5-10 mph.